 Sufficient resources are available to fund the anticipated reasonable adjustments to meet needs of learners/apprentices who have a disability and to respond to individual cases.

 All staff are fully conversant with this policy and the demands it places upon them.

 Effective systems and procedures are in place for the promotion, referral, identification and provision of additional learning support, including learning agreements, review of need and effectiveness and efficiency of the service.

 As part of Equal Opportunities monitoring, student data is analysed and evaluated monthly, 6 monthly and annually.

 As part of Equal Opportunities monitoring data – Equality & Diversity Impact Measures (EDIMs) are analysed and evaluated monthly, 6 monthly and annually to ensure that groups of learners/apprentices are not being disadvantaged and all learners/apprentices have the same opportunities to achieve.

 Responsibility for implementing this policy

-Responsibility resides at all levels; the Managing Director, Quality Assurance Manager and Equal Opportunities Officer have overall joint responsibility for the implementation of this policy.
+Responsibility resides at all levels; the Managing Director, Quality Manager and Equal Opportunities Officer have overall joint responsibility for the implementation of this policy.
 All staff have an individual duty and responsibility to promote and implement this policy.